sierrareschke/Maze-Game-Iteration-8/README.md

 CSCI-4448-Homework-9>
 ```

-First, I use the lsof command to find the process using port 9090.
-Then I kill that process using the process id (PID).
+First, use the lsof command to find the process using port 9090.
+Then kill that process using the process id (PID).